Slavko Löwy: Background, family and education

 Löwy was born in Koprivnica to a respectable and wealthy Croatian Jewish family, who were engaged in trade.
 In Koprivnica he attended the gymnasium school, and after graduation in 1923, he was enrolled in the Vienna Technical College.
-After four semesters, in 1925 he continued his studies in Zagreb at the department of architecture in Royal Technical College.
+After four semesters, in 1925 he continued his studies in Zagreb at the Department of Architecture at Royal Technical College.
 In 1927 he continued his education in Dresden, where he graduated in 1930.

 Career

 Löwy moved to Zagreb, in 1930, where he started working in the architectural studio of Ignjat Fischer.
 In 1931 in collaboration with Vlado Antolić, Löwy starts a tender for the city Savings Bank project in Sarajevo.
 That same year he moved into the architectural studio of Stanko Kliske.
 Löwy became a licensed architect in 1931, and that same year he established his own architectural studio, „Löwy“.
-That same year he performed his first self-derived house in Petrić street 7, at the space of the former Zagreb Trust block.
-He married his wife Terezija Rakić in 1932, and on November 8, 1933 Löwy son Miroslav was born.
+That same year he performed his first self-derived house in Petrić Street 7, at the space of the former Zagreb Trust block.
+He married his wife Terezija Rakić in 1932, and on November 8, 1933, Löwy son Miroslav was born.

 Löwy realized his most important achievement in 1933, the nine floors skyscraper in Masarykova street, which will be called the "first skyscraper of Zagreb".
 He moved his architectural studio, in 1934, at the top floor of that same skyscraper, in Masarykova street, that he designed.
 From 1934 until 1941 Löwy implemented a number of major housing and business establishments in Zagreb, which belong to the very top of Croatian modernism.

 In 1945 he started to work on reconstruction of the Nama department stores in Croatia, Slovenia and Bosnia and Herzegovina.
 In 1946 Löwy was forcibly moved by communists regime to the Bureau of Architecture project (APZ), where he worked on the types of "rational residential buildings.
 Since 1950 until 1953 he was also forcibly moved to Macedonia, Skopje, where he designed the public buildings.
 Apartment with his studio, in Masarykova street, were returned to him in 1953 when he returned to Zagreb.
 After return Löwy renewed his studio in the original space.
 In 1962 the "Architectural firm Löwy" is merged with "Tehnoprojekt".